OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

 ### OTTAA Project Open Source Code of Conduct

-In order to work in the  OTTAA Project in a collaborative way and help our community grow we ask you to comply with the following code of conduct..
+The following core principles guide work and collaboration in the OTTAA Project:

-** Diversity makes us  grow : **  We truly believe that every user’s or developer’s age, gender, nationality, race or sexual orientation provide content based on a plurality of experiences and knowledge that contribute to the construction of a complete tool which reflects the real needs of potential users of the OTTAA Project.
+** Diversity makes us  grow : **  We truly believe diversity of experiences and knowledge contribute to building a better and more complete tool which more accurately reflects the real needs of potential users of the OTTAA Project.
+With that in minds we respect and welcome all differences of our users or developers age, gender, nationality, race or sexual orientation to name a few.

-** Debate enriches us : ** As we consider that everyone can  contribute significantly to improving the software we seek to establish mutual respect among the members of the community, reaching a consensus among the developers and solving the problem in the best way possible.
+** Debate enriches us : ** As we consider that everyone can contribute significantly to improving the software we seek to establish respect among the members of the community in order to better reach a consensus among the developers and resolve issues in the best possible way.

-It is necessary to comply with the following  guidelines in our conduct code:
+With those in mind, we ask everyone to comply with the following guidelines in our code of conduct in any and every interaction among the OTTAA community:

-* **Refraining from discriminating .**
+* **Refrain from discriminating against others.**
-* **Avoiding posting pornographic content.**
+* **Respect privacy: refrain from publishing the user’s details or relevant information.**
-* **Refraining from publishing the user’s details or relevant  information.**
+* **Refrain from making funny coments or jokes if you think they might be offensive to others.**
-* **Refraining from making  heavy jokes.**
+* **Avoid insults or harsh language.**
-* **Avoiding insults**
+* **Refrain from judging others based on their religion, sexual orientation, nationality or ethnic procedence.**
-* **Refraining from judging others on there religions or race**
+* **Avoid posting pornographic content.**

 ### Reporting breaches to the code of conduct

-In the case of any violation of our code of conduct, it should be reported as follows:
+Any violations of our code of conduct should be reported.
+Please follow these steps:

-Share your contact details
+* **Send the email to the following address : support@ottaaproject.com.**

-* **Send a screenshot of the situation**
+* **Include a screenshot of the situation in which de code was violated.**
-* **Explain the situation in as much detail as possible**
+* **Explain the situation in as much detail as possible.**
-* **Send the email to the following address : support@ottaaproject.com**
+* If possible, share your contact details

-After the  revision of the report, the team assigned to analyze the case will carry out the following actions:
+After the  revising the ciolation report the team assigned to analyze the case will carry out the following actions:

-* **Notify the user of the breach**
+* **Notify the user of the breach.**
-* **devise a way for the user to amend that attitude.**
+* **Devise a way for the user to amend their error.**

-the user can be expelled from the community in the following situation :
+The user can be expelled from the community in the following situation :

-* **Repeated conduct**
+* **Repeated inadequate conduct**
 * **Posting of pornographic content**